github/combine-prs/README.md

         uses: github/combine-prs@vX.X.X # where X.X.X is the latest version
 ```

+## Regex Branch Patterns

+By default, this Action uses the `branch_prefix` option set to `dependabot` to match the branches to combine.
+However, you can also use the `branch_regex` option to match branches using a regex pattern.
+This is useful if you want to match branches that don't have a specific prefix.

+`branch_regex` is a string representing a regex pattern

 ## CI and Action's Token 🤖

 If you need CI to re-run on your newly created "combined" PR, you'll need to use a token that has write access to your repository.
 This is because the default `github.token` that is provided to Actions prevents CI from running on new commits to prevent recursive workflows.
 You can use a personal access token or a GitHub App token to get around this.